arch1904/Ask-Eliza/README.md

 ## Voice Based Virtual Psychologist - Alexa Skill

-Voice based virtual psychologist, using Alexa, while monitoring body functions such as body temperature, pulse and shiftiness on chair.
+Voice based virtual psychologist, using Alexa, while monitoring body functions such as body temperature and pulse.
+Which later provides personality analysis using the IBM Watson via Email.